ANALYTICS SOLUTIONS2025-12-31

 So why would you use synthetic data in machine learning models?
 Such data can be used for many different purposes.

-It is often used to support a modeling workflow, in which the model is first trained on real data and then tested on synthetic data to see if it is performing well or if there are problems with the model.
+It is often used to support a modeling workflow, in which the model is first trained on real data and then evaluated on synthetic data to assess performance and identify issues.

 Another reason to use this data is that it provides training data for a dataset that does not actually exist in the real world.